jjsmu/budweiser-casestudy/CodeBook.md

 [Beers](https://github.com/jjsmu/group16/blob/main/Beers.csv)&
 [Breweries](https://github.com/jjsmu/group16/blob/main/Breweries.csv)

-*Note: the Key variable that connects the data sets is Brewery\_id in Beer.csv and Brew\_ID in Brewery.csv.
-Will need to rename variables to have matching column names in order to merge.*
+**Notes:** -The Key variable that connects the data sets is Brewery\_id in Beer.csv and Brew\_ID in Brewery.csv.
+Will need to rename variables to have matching column names in order to merge. -We assumed data was missing at random, and removed those observations with missing values.
+Refer to EDA.rmd file for code relating to merging, transformation and analysis.

-Data Dictionary for Beer:
+**Data Dictionary for Beer:**

 <table>
 <colgroup>